-STEM at Eton College explores the fields of Science, Technology, Engineering and Mathematics, and instructs students in how these four academic disciplines can be combined to solve real-world scientific and technological challenges, such as in the fields of biomedicine, robotics, engineering, and technology.
+STEM at Eton College challenges students to improve their English language skills by exploring the fields of Science, Technology, Engineering and Mathematics, and instructs students in how these four academic disciplines can be combined to solve real-world scientific and technological challenges, such as in the fields of biomedicine, robotics, engineering, and technology.

 What Will Students Learn?

 Students will analyse real-world case studies in innovation, design and invention, and analyse how Science, Technology, Engineering and Maths is used in each.
 As part of our Time to Shine programme, students will also take part in creative and collaborative teamwork design projects, in which they apply STEM theories and principles into practice.
-Through these communicative projects, students will develop the key 21st century skills of critical-thinking, problem-solving and collaboration skills.
+Through these communicative projects, students will use their English proactively and creatively whilst developing the key 21st-century skills of critical-thinking, problem-solving and collaboration skills.

 Learning Through STEM Projects